 4.16 miles | 3 to 4 hours

-The route started quite urban with a well-defined coastal stone path leaving Llançà, and then it changed.
+The route started quite urban with a well-defined coastal stone path leaving Llançà, passing through charming fishing villages, and then it changed.
 We took the variant path that follows the coast out onto Cap Ras.
-Even from a distance, Cap Ras looks sort of uninteresting; a giant flat rock spilling out into the sea without a tree in sight.
-However, once we started walking on it to the edge, we discovered its beauty.
+Even from a distance, Cap Ras looks sort of uninteresting: a giant flat rock spilling out into the sea without a tree in sight.
+However, once we walked to the edge, we discovered its beauty.
 I found myself on top of a beautiful cliff and layers of colorful rocks plunging steeply into the sea.
 It was surprisingly beautiful.
 We took a break here and enjoyed watching the yachts sail around the cove.

 We got a real taste of the Mediterranean today when we had to cross through the water and tide pools.
-Luckily we had a pretty calm day for crossing the tide pool, as sometimes the waves can be crashing along there and you have to take an alternate route.
+Luckily, we had a pretty calm day when crossing the tide pool, as sometimes the waves can crash along there, and you have to take an alternate route.
 Our highlight of the day was the big open field you climb to see Illa Grossa (big island) and its turquoise shallow waters.
 I even laid down and scooted out to the ledge with my camera to get a feel for how high we were on the cliff.
 This is a great day to just go slow and enjoy the views and beaches!

-Hopefully, this just gives you an idea of some of the best day hikes along the Cami de Ronda.
+Hopefully, this will give you an idea of some of the best day hikes along the Cami de Ronda.
 However, if you want more info on detailed route information, what gear to take, what time of year to go, and where to stay – download my Costa Brava Coastal Paths Ebook.
 It’s free!

 Download the Costa Brava Coastal Paths Ebook and plan your hike!